Domains

 Prerequisites: One talent from Forge

 The doorway is collapsed, the bridge is sagging, the cargo lift is jammed three floors up.
+Everyone else has already said it: can't be done.
 You see the wedge, the brace, the load-bearing bolt nobody else noticed.
-It won't be pretty, and it might not last the hour, but it'll hold long enough to matter.

 Field Modification